Evaluate

 -

-is all the inputs to the expression.
-There must be one named argument for each variable name inassignment
+inputsis all the inputs to the expression.
+There must be one named argument for each variable name inassignment.
+The dimensions of the tensors ininputsmust be consistent withassignmentand with each other.

 from tensora import Tensor, evaluate